slamice/wri/fiction/comical/Anne of Greene Gables and her Rise to Power/chapter23.md

 "Where does it hurt?
 Tell me."
 Diana's mother insisted.

 "You could never dream where it hurts.
 Also my ankle.
-I can't Bare it.
+I can't bare it, it’s far too improper.
 Please Diana, ask your dad to take me home in a gurney."

 Marilla McPlebbers was out in the apple orchard eating when she heard the heavy wheels of a mobile stretcher drag on the path.
 On it was Anne, with Mr. Barrymore in front and Annes harem behind her all in a row, their faces as pale than skinned almonds.